Chapter 43

 Discourse

 The hardest things under Heaven can all be shattered.
 The most substantial things can all decay.
 Moreover, what is hard is necessarily heavy and cannot set all things in motion.
 What is substantial is necessarily solid and cannot accommodate all things.
 Only the softest thing can not only set all things in motion but overcome anything whatsoever.
-Only that which has nothing at all can not only accommodate all things but be present everywhere without exception.
+Only that which has no substance at all can not only accommodate all things but be present everywhere without exception.
 From this one can see that the benefits of softness, weakness, emptiness, and nonbeing are exceedingly great.
-One need only learn to be soft, weak, empty, and without being — and that is enough.
+One need only learn to be soft, weak, empty, and without substance — and that is enough.

 No comments to display